Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds

 Many mathematical models of dynamical systems, across the sciences, are based on Ordinary and Stochastic Differential Equations (ODEs and SDEs, respectively), with a large number of degrees of freedom, often with dynamics at very different timescales.
 These systems offer multiple significant challenges to their simulation and understanding, which often require collecting a large number of long trajectories to capture a wide variety of possible behaviors of the system.
 These challenges include: (i) the high dimension of the state space and the corresponding large number of equations; (ii) many fast/stiff modes, corresponding to very rapid fluctuations (e.g. solvent molecules around a protein); (iii) metastability, with trajectories dwelling for large times in certain regions of state space (metastable states), with rare transitions between them.

-These challenges often compound in a single system, making the large scale (in state space and in time) phenomena of the system, which are of greatest interest in applications and in view of understanding the salient features of the system, difficult to capture and study.
-Some of the properties that one often wishes to capture include the \IM, around which trajectories lie; the stationary distribution, describing the large-time distribution of the system in state space; the residence times describing the distribution (or simply its expectation) of the time spent in a metastable state $M$ before leaving it, once started in $M$; the transition rates and transition paths, containing information about the expected time and most likely paths followed by the system when transitioning between metastable states; the reaction coordinates, representing low-dimensional observables whose dynamics is approximately Markovian and predictive of transitions between metastable states; the leading eigenvalues and eigenvectors of the generator of the process, related to transition rates and reaction coordinates respectively \cite{DiffusionPNAS,CKLMN:DiffusionMapsReductionCoordinates,MSM-review, jns-review, clementiARPC2013,Andreas2018, DMD-textbook, Eric-book, leimkuhler2015molecular,Legoll1, Legoll2,Givon-review,ALEXANDER2020132520}.
+These challenges often compound in a single system, making the large scale (in state space and in time) phenomena of the system, which are often of interest in applications, difficult to capture and study.
+Some of the properties that one often wishes to capture include the \IM, around which trajectories lie; the stationary distribution, describing the large-time distribution of the system in state space; the residence times describing the distribution (or its expectation) of the time spent in a metastable state $M$ before leaving it, once started in $M$; the transition rates and transition paths, containing information about the expected time and most likely paths followed by the system when transitioning between metastable states; the reaction coordinates, representing low-dimensional observables whose dynamics is approximately Markovian and predictive of transitions between metastable states; the leading eigenvalues and eigenvectors of the generator of the process, related to transition rates and reaction coordinates respectively \cite{DiffusionPNAS,CKLMN:DiffusionMapsReductionCoordinates,MSM-review, jns-review, clementiARPC2013,Andreas2018, DMD-textbook, Eric-book, leimkuhler2015molecular,Legoll1, Legoll2,Givon-review,ALEXANDER2020132520}.